10 Fascinating Places to Visit in Dharamshala and McLeodganj

 The yoga schools of Dharamshala usually offer fixed-duration courses, and some also have the option of paying or donating per class.
 Many of these have yoga teacher training certifications for 200+ hours in Ashtanga and Hatha yoga.

 Some of the popular schools are the Himalayan Iyengar Yoga Center, Himalayan Yoga Center, and Trimurti Yoga (see map above for locations).
 But there are many other yoga schools spread throughout the region, and a lot of them can be found by just walking around the area.

 If you opt for a fixed-duration course, you would likely get food and accommodation included with the teacher training course.
 Course rates vary heavily from each other, but all locations are set within nature, so choose a course that best suits your requirements, comfort and budget.

 Watch the Dalai Lama Talk at Namgyal Monastery

 As the largest Tibetan Temple outside the physical boundaries of Tibet, Namgyal Monastery is easily one of the best places to visit in McLeodganj.
 The 14th Dalai Lama actually lives here in the Namgyal Monastery.
 He and his followers have their own government in exile in Dharamshala.

 Occasionally, the Dalai Lama gives discourses from his temple and people from all over India come to see him and listen to him in person.
 Bookings are essential and fill up extremely fast.

-The Monastery is located near McLeodganj main market on Temple Road.
+The Monastery is located near McLeodganj’s main market on Temple Road.
 Entry to the monastery is free and the opening hours are from 9 am to 6 pm daily.
-But as of December 2020, the monastery is closed indefinitely due to Covid-19 so please check before your arrival.

 The Tibetan Museum inside the temple complex depicts the history of Tibet and its people and shouldn’t be missed.